 Spotty coverage is a common WiFi problem that frustrates many IT professionals.

-With so many variables that can affect WiFi coverage, such as building materials, building dimensions, interior objects (i.e., furniture), and the types of devices and applications that will be in use, it can be difficult for even seasoned network engineers to sort out.
+With so many variables that can affect WiFi coverage, such as building materials, building dimensions, interior objects (i.e., furniture), and the types of devices and applications that will be in use, without the help of a WiFi heatmap, it can be difficult for even seasoned network engineers to sort out.

 In this guide, you'll learn:

 - What types of heatmaps are there